 International schools for families relocating to the UK

-For families who move frequently or plan to return to their home country, an international school offering a globally portable curriculum is often the right choice.
-The UK has a strong concentration of international schools — particularly in London — covering IB, American, French, German and other national curricula.
+For families who move frequently or plan to return to their home country, a globally portable curriculum is often the right choice.
+The UK has a strong concentration of international and independent schools — particularly in London and the South East — covering the IB and a range of national curricula.

 Nestled in the beautiful Suffolk countryside and only 5 minutes from the A14, Finborough School offers a distinctive educational experience that seamlessly integrates academic excellence with personal growth, creativity and adventure.